Skip to main content

 Is Flutter or React Native better for mobile apps?

-Flutter leads in rendering performance and code sharing (95 percent).
-React Native wins for JavaScript teams and larger npm ecosystem.
-After 50 plus projects, we use Flutter for 70 percent of mobile work.
+Flutter edges ahead on rendering and on code sharing, up to 95 percent.
+React Native wins if your team already lives in JavaScript and wants that bigger npm ecosystem.
+After 50 plus projects, our team reaches for Flutter on about 70 percent of mobile work.

 How much does cross-platform save vs native development?